Reporting Changes in Payroll Estimates

 If I Do Have a Difference of More than 25% Between My Payroll Estimate and the Actual Payroll I Report, How Will the Interest Be Calculated?

-The interest rate you may be charged for under-estimating your payroll is the prime lending rate plus 3%.
+The interest rate you may be charged for under-estimating your payroll is the Royal Bank of Canada (RBC) prime lending rate plus 3%.
 This amount is adjusted January 1 and July 1 of each year.

-The interest you may be paid if your payroll was over-estimated is based on the Provincial Treasury Bill Rate minus 1.5% but can be no less than 0.25% annually.
+The interest you may be paid if your payroll was over-estimated is based on the Provincial Treasury Bill Rate minus 1.5% but can be no less than 0.25%.
 This amount is also adjusted January 1 and July 1 of each year.

 How Do I Change My Payroll Estimate?

-Changes to your payroll estimate can be submitted at any time of the year by mail, phone, email or fax.
+Changes to your payroll estimate can be submitted at any time of the year by mail, phone or email.
 Please be sure to include your account number with all correspondence.

 WCB Assessment Services